Pakistan studies: Curriculum

 Pakistan Studies is one of the few heritage subjects for O-level and IGCSE qualifications governed by Cambridge International Examinations.
-The syllabus covers Pakistan's history, cultural heritage, national identity, geography, economy, and environment, as well as the challenges and opportunities faced by the country.
+The syllabus covers Pakistan's history, languages, national identity, geography, economy, and environment, as well as the challenges and opportunities faced by the country.
+It is also one of the compulsory subjects at O level to obtain equivalency from the Inter Board Coordination Commission. and hence all Pakistani O levels and IGCSE students (except those with foreign citizenship) have to study it.

 In Pakistan

-In Pakistan, the subject is one of the three compulsory courses (along with the Urdu and English courses) at the Secondary School and Higher Secondary school levels of education.
+In Pakistan, the subject is one of the four compulsory courses (along with the Urdu, English courses and Islamyat) at the Secondary School and Higher Secondary school levels of education.
 It is also taught as a degree course at most of the Social Science departments in many universities.
 There are also university departments dedicated to the education and research in Pakistan Studies.

 Many of these departments provide degree programmes for in-depth studies, as well as research facilities for MPhil and PhD scholars.
 Courses broadly range from the history, politics and linguistics to the country's geography and economics, and from foreign affairs and religion studies to the social relations and literature.
 The focused attention on the subject at higher education levels means a wider scope for the research, thus making the subject an increasingly interdisciplinary one.